 09 of 11

-The name of this necklace actually translates to “river” in French and refers to the way it flows gracefully around the neck.
-The rivière is a short (usually 14 to 16 inches) necklace.
-It is strung simply with a line of faceted gems or rhinestones, often graduating in size, and individually set.
+The name of this necklace literally translates to “river” from French and refers to the way it flows gracefully around the neck.
+The rivière is a short (usually 14 to 16 inches) necklace strung simply with a line of faceted gems or rhinestones, often graduating in size, and individually set.

 10 of 11

 The sautoir necklace consists of a very long chain or beaded necklace.
 It often terminates in tassels dangling from each end or sometimes a single, detachable pendant (similar to a lavalier, but much longer and more substantial in width).